This accessibility statement applies to this.nhs.uk only. It does not refer to any other services on the nhs.uk domain.

 - Always include the homepage

-- We used Lighthouse to audit each page in the sample for accessibility issues.
+- We used Lighthouse (links to an external site) to audit each page in the sample for accessibility issues.

-- We used Wave to automatically test for accessibility issues on pages that do not need users to sign in.
+- We used Wave (links to an external site) to test for accessibility issues on pages that do not need users to sign in.